 A hillside retreat above Fez's ancient medina, Hotel Sahrai sits at the intersection of contemporary Moroccan design and centuries-old craft tradition.
-La Liste recognised it with 91 points in its 2026 Top Hotels ranking, placing it among a small peer set of design-led properties in northern Morocco.
+La Liste recognised it with 91 points in its 2026 Top Hotels ranking, placing it among a small comparable set of design-led properties in northern Morocco.
 The views across minarets and rooftops set the architectural scene before you cross the threshold.

 Light, Space, and the View That Frames Everything